980f/ArduinoIDE/README.md

 # tab reorder for navigating between files, using MRU.
 Preference: editor.tabs.order.mru=true
 # tree list for picking device type. preference base.boardmenu.nest=true.
 Especially useful when you have one each of every processor type.
 # created find dialog in a split of the build (EditorConsole) window.
 Finds all then you can navigate randomly via the mouse.
 Split controlled by preference editor.dock
+# rightclick menu item to switch to tab related to #include directive on caret line.
+Todo: use line of right click rather than text entry cursor.

 Original readme content follows
 <hr>